 For the 2018-2019 Singles and Doubles League season, teams must be registered by October 1.
 Matches begin November 5 and run through April.

-NY Squash leagues are governed by a League Committee members who give their time to organize and govern the 800-plus league players in the greater NYC metropolitan area, with the goal of quality competition and unflagging sportsmanship.
+NY Squash leagues are governed by a League Committee made up of volunteers who give their time to organize and govern the 800-plus league players in the greater NYC metropolitan area, with the goal of quality competition and unflagging sportsmanship.

 Nick Tatti, Singles League Coordinator